object-oriented-python/object-oriented-programming/doc/source/2_objects.rst

        An object of a particular class. `a` is an instance of :class:`MyClass` means that `a` has class `MyClass`.
 We will return to this concept when we learn about :ref:`inheritance <inheritance>`.

+    instantiate
+       To create an :term:`instance` of a :term:`class` by calling its :term:`constructor`.

     method
-       A function defined within a :keyword:`class`.
+       A function defined within a :term:`class`.
 If `a` is an instance of :class:`MyClass`, and :class:`MyClass` has a :meth:`foo` method then `a.foo()` is equivalent to `MyClass.foo(a)`.
 The first parameter of a method is always named `self`.

     pseudocode
-       A description of an algorithm given in the form of a computer programme but without conforming to the rules of a particular programming language, and employing mathematical notation or plain text to express the algorithm in a human-readable form.
+       A description of an algorithm given in the form of a computer program but without conforming to the rules of a particular programming language, and employing mathematical notation or plain text to express the algorithm in a human-readable form.